DavidTunnell/html-generation-nodejs-oop-unit-testing-jest/README.md

 This application takes a series of prompts about members of a software development team and then generates an webpage with summaries of each person.
 The input is taken via a node console application using the [Inquirer](https://www.npmjs.com/package/inquirer) package and has [Jest](https://www.npmjs.com/package/jest) based unit testing.

 The questions have the following structure.
 They will ask for at least one of each, a manager, an engineer, and an intern with the ability to repeat how many of each you want to enter.
+There is validation for images and if an invalid image is entered then a default one will be added.

 It uses the following structure: